Find Affordable College Courses

 36 Yearly Graduations

-The 16th most popular school in the country for Fine Arts majors who are seeking their master's degree is Rhode Island School of Design.
+The 16th most popular school in the country for fine arts majors who are seeking their master's degree is Rhode Island School of Design.
 Each year, around 2,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $55,220 per year, while in-state graduate students, on average, pay $55,220 per year.
-For the 2020-2021 academic year, 36 master's degrees were handed out to Fine Arts majors at RISD.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $58,690 per year, while in-state graduate students, on average, pay $58,690 per year.
+During the most recent year for which we have data, 36 people received their master's degree in fine arts from RISD.
+Of these students, 72% were women and 22% were members of underrepresented racial-ethnic groups.
+Data shows that RISD graduates that hold this degree go on to make a median salary of $32,650.

 #17